Medical Information Only. Always consult your healthcare provider before enrolling in any clinical trial.

 What conditions does trial NCT07120386 study?

 This clinical trial studies the following conditions: Necrotizing Soft Tissue Infections.
-These conditions were identified from the trial registry and reflect the primary focus areas of the research.

 What interventions are being tested in trial NCT07120386?

 The interventions under investigation include: Negative Pressure Wound Therapy (DEVICE), Negative Pressure Wound Therapy with Instillation (DEVICE).
-Each intervention is being evaluated for safety and efficacy as part of this clinical study.

 Who is sponsoring clinical trial NCT07120386?